magicwrites/casumo-list/README.md

 - `react-virtualized` to tackle this DOM rendering challenge
 - more details in code comments

+## Project structure

+- application: main component to rule them all
+- areas: sections of the application, which can reuse components from...
+- common: general-use components like buttons or tiles
+- worker: web worker to perform math-heavy duty

 ## Tested on

 - latest chrome, firefox, edge